AdityaSinghMandrawal/Java-Database-Connectivity/README.md

 # Java Database Connectivity (JDBC) : Managing Student Database Operations with Fetch, Insert, Update, and Delete

 This repository contains Java code utilizing JDBC (Java Database Connectivity) for managing a student database.
 The `StudentDatabaseManager` class demonstrates fundamental operations such as fetching data, inserting records, updating existing entries, and deleting records.
-It also includes a menu-driven example that integrates all these functions to efficiently manage student data.
+It also includes a menu-driven example that integrates all these functions to efficiently manage student data or any data.

 ## Contents